pammacdotnet/TypstPaper/paper.typ

 = More on mathematics and scientific notation <sec:moremath>
 == Annotated Mathematics

-The #Mannot#footnote[https://github.com/ryuryu-ymj/mannot] package stands out as a didactic enhancement for mathematical documents.
+The #Mannot package stands out as a didactic enhancement for mathematical documents.
 It enables authors to label and annotate individual parts of equations (@fig:mannot), offering an effective means to clarify and explain their components step by step.

 #figure(
   placement: none,